 The Land Accelerator xEcuador has connected 23 entrepreneurs with a team of dedicated mentors and technical expertise to strengthen their value propositions and business models.
 Through this work, the program seeks to contribute to the sustainable rural development and restoration goals set by Ecuador’s National Plan for Forest Restoration (2019-2030) and its commitments to Initiative 20x20 and the Bonn Challenge.

 The 10-week program ends with two Impact Days on August 30 and 31, where the entrepreneurs will present their business models to a group of impact investors, financial and technical experts, and the Ecuadorian government.
-Register HERE and get to know the entrepreneurs below!
+Get to know the entrepreneurs below!

 This initiative is funded by the International Climate Initiative (IKI) of Germany’s Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU), the Grand Duchy of Luxembourg and the Swiss Agency for Cooperation and Development (SDC).